“Learning is about so much more than just filling in the right bubble,” Barack Obama, October 2015

 Elements of Composition: What makes a good photograph?
 Students study and critique a variety of photographer’s work and discuss how the composition influences the message.

-In the Field: Students go out in the streets and photograph their community.
+In the Field: Students photograph their community.
 Parents and teachers welcome to accompany us!
 This section of the work shop takes up the majority of the workshop but is the most engaging.
-Students compose photographs using available light to express what they are feeling.
 Students are introduced to the principals of media management and learn to download and archive their work, and engage in critique sessions to improve their “eye”.

 Writing Workshop: Students don’t merely explain their photograph, but use the photograph to identify the issue in their community they would like to respond to and write an expository text describing it.
 The writing can be general or specific, but the photograph is the impetus.
 Students share their work and critique each other, learning the value of encouragement.